Links for Palaeobotanists

 Jere H. Lipps, Department of Integrative Biology, University of California Berkeley, CA (The Cushman Foundation for Foraminiferal Research): Fossil Prokaryotes and Protists: a Slide Set.
 The Cushman Foundation, a non-profit public foundation, was founded for the purpose of publishing results of research on Foraminiferida and allied organisms.
 Go to: Stromatolites and Prokaryotes.

-Rolf Ludvigsen & Brian Chatterton, Natural Resources Canada: Past lives: Chronicles of Canadian paleontology.
+Rolf Ludvigsen and Brian Chatterton, Natural Resources Canada: Past lives: Chronicles of Canadian paleontology.
 Accounts, stories and anecdotes about the people who collected or studied specific Canadian fossils.
 Go to: Gunflint Chert, and Pethei stromatolites.

 Barry Marsh, School of Ocean and Earth Science University of Southampton, UK: Geology Collection.
 These pages are a virtual collection of geological specimens used for teaching, research and displays.
 Go to: Fossils, Algae and Stromatoporoids.